zeeshanali/Online-Help/docs/Install_Guide/ig_ch_14_appB_backup_restore.md

 Security Enhanced Linux (must be disabled), pluggable authentication modules (PAMs) and SSH (including Host and User keys).

-### Manager for Lustre\* software
+### Intel® Manager for Lustre* software

-The Manager for Lustre\* software is distributed with an installation program that makes deployment straightforward, predictable, and repeatable.
+The Intel® Manager for Lustre* software is distributed with an installation program that makes deployment straightforward, predictable, and repeatable.
 The installer works to automatically resolve any software package dependencies, and also initializes the platform and configures essential services, such as the PostgreSQL database used for recording information, and the RabbitMQ messaging system.

-To support the restoration of the Manager for Lustre\* software, be sure to regularly back-up the PostgresSQL database.
+To support the restoration of the Intel® Manager for Lustre* software, be sure to regularly back-up the PostgresSQL database.
 This is necessary because the database persistently records Manager for Lustre\* software configuration information.